smrealms/wiki-data/chat.md

 ## Autopilot for alliance channels
 **Autopilot** is a bot that connects the SMR game server with Discord.
 When invited to a private Discord server for your alliance, Autopilot can be used to enhance your coordination and efficiency.
 To invite Autopilot to your server, simply type `.invite` in the [public SMR discord channel](https://discord.me/smrealms), and then follow the instructions.

+Once Autopilot has connected to your server, type `.help` for a list of available commands.

 # IRC
 ## Ways of Connecting to IRC